cscheid/cscheid.net/courses/spr15/cs444/lectures/week1.md

 ## The why: principles

-Data visualization itself has existed for about 200 years; Playfair, Nightingale, Minard.
-Statistics in the 1900s, computers in the 1950s.
+Data visualization itself has existed for at least 200 years; we'll learn about Playfair, Nightingale, Minard, and others.
+Statistics in the 1900s, computers in the 1950s; exploratory analysis.
 From the 1960s on, we started to realize that some things in visualization work better than others, and around 1980 scientists started seriously studying the effectiveness of data visualization as a medium itself.
 This program goes on to this day.
 To give a few examples, we know that using *positions* works better than using *angles*; we know that using *length* works better than using *area*.
 We know that, in some cases, using *color intensity* works better than *color hue* (and that in other cases, it's the other way around).

 We also know, since the 1960s, that *interaction* is a powerful idea.
 Back then people interacted with a data visualization by